-$Do(\delta, s, s')$ holds if and only if s' can be reached by performing a sequence of transitions starting with program δ in s, and the remaining program δ' may legally terminate in $s^\prime.$ Here, $Trans^$ is the reflexive transitive closure of the transition relation $Trans.^1$
+$Do(\delta, s, s')$ holds if and only if s' can be reached by performing a sequence of transitions starting with program δ in s, and the remaining program δ' may legally terminate in s'.
+Here, $Trans^$ is the reflexive transitive closure of the transition relation Trans.

-The situation calculus underlying ECASL is a branching time temporal logic, where each situation has a linear past and a branching future.
-In the framework, one can write both state formulas and path formulas.
+ECASL incorporates a branching time temporal logic, where each situation has a linear past and a branching future.
+In this framework, one can write both state formulas and path formulas.
 A state formula $\phi(s)$ takes a single situation as argument and is evaluated with respect to that situation.
 On the other hand, a path formula $\psi(s_1, s_2)$ takes two situations as arguments and is evaluated with respect to the interval (finite path) $[s_1, s_2]$.
-A state formula φ may contain a placeholder constant nowthat stands for the situation in which φ must hold. $\phi(s)$ is the formula that results from replacing now by s.
-Similarly, a path formula ψ may contain the placeholder constants now and then that stand for the situations that are the endpoints of the interval [now, then] over which ψ must hold. $\psi(s_1, s_2)$ denotes ψ with s_1 substituted for now and s_2 substituted for then.
+We often use φ (and ψ) to denote a formula whose fluents may contain a placeholder constant now (now and then, resp.) that stands for the situation in which φ (ψ , resp.) must hold. $\phi(s)$ (and $\psi(s_1, s_2)$) is the formula that results from replacing now with s (now and then with s_1 and s_2 , resp.).
 Where the intended meaning is clear, we sometimes suppress the placeholder(s).